Limerick: Education

 Limerick Institute of Technology (LIT) has a student population of approximately 7,000 and is a centre for undergraduate and postgraduate education in business, engineering, information technology, humanities, science, and art education.
-It is due to merge with Athlone IT to become the Technological University of the Shannon: Midlands Midwest, in 2021/2022.
+In October 2021, it merged with Athlone IT to become the Technological University of the Shannon: Midlands Midwest, in 2021/2022.
 The main campus is located at Moylish Park, about 3 kilometres north-west of the city centre, and the Limerick School of Art and Design is located on campuses at Clare Street and George's Quay.
 Additional facilities and outreach centres are located at O'Connell Street and in Ennis, County Clare and LIT has two campuses in County Tipperary, LIT Thurles and LIT Clonmel.
 These were formerly the campuses of the Tipperary Institute which merged with LIT in 2011.
 LIT was originally established in 1852 as a School of Ornamental Art.
 In the mid-1970s it was incorporated as the Limerick College of Art, Commerce & Technology (CoACT) and achieved the designation of a Regional Technical College (RTC) in 1993 and finally an Institute of Technology in 1997.
 LIT has connections with several enterprise centres.

 Mary Immaculate College is an education and arts college located just southwest of the city centre.
 The main focus is on the education of primary-level teachers.
 Mary Immaculate College is a constituent college of the University of Limerick.

 Griffith College Limerick (GCL) is a private college in Limerick.
 The college was established in 2006 when the Mid-West Business Institute was acquired by Griffith College.
-The college runs full-time and part-time courses in accountancy, business, law, engineering, computing, and IT and has a range of part-time courses available.
+The college runs full-time and part-time courses in accountancy, business, law, engineering, computing, and IT.

 Primary and secondary education in the city is organised similarly to the rest of Ireland.
-The City of Limerick Vocational Education Committee (CLVEC) provides education services for over 10,000 learners in the city at secondary and further education levels.
-It also runs Gaelcholáiste Luimnigh, an all-Irish language secondary school.
-The other main secondary schools in the city are Castletroy College, Crescent College Comprehensive, Thomond Community College, and Villiers which are all co-educational.
-Ardscoil Rís, St. Clements Redemptorist College, CBS Sexton Street and St Munchin's College are boys-only schools.
-Laurel Hill Coláiste, The Presentation, Ard Scoil Mhuire, and Scoil Carmel are girls-only schools.
+The Limerick and Clare Education and Training Board (formerly the City of Limerick Vocational Education Committee) provides education services for over 25,000 learners in the city at secondary and further education levels.
+Secondary level schools in Limerick include Castletroy College, Crescent College Comprehensive, Thomond Community College, Villiers, Educate Together, and the all-Irish language Gaelcholáiste Luimnigh, which are all co-educational.
+Ardscoil Rís, St. Clements Redemptorist College, CBS Sexton Street and St Munchin's College are boys-only schools, and Laurel Hill Coláiste, Laurel Hill Secondary School, Coláiste Nano Nagle and Ardscoil Mhuire are girls-only schools.